 If a department considers two of its courses to have overlapping content, credit will be awarded for only one.
 For example, credit is granted for either CHEM 120 or CHEM 142, not both.
 Other departments in which such overlapping courses occur include Astronomy, Computer Science, Economics, Genetics, Geological Sciences, Linguistics, Physics, Psychology, and Statistics.

 No more than three quarter credits will be allowed for physical-education activity courses.

 The transfer GPA is calculated using the repeat policy of the home institution.
 In the case that a student takes a course at one college, and then repeats it at another college, and then transfers to UW Bothell, the most recent grade will be included in the transfer GPA calculation.

 Credits earned in first- and second-year military training courses may not be counted in the basic 180 credits that are required for graduation.
 Some third- and fourth-year courses may count, depending on the institution the student attended previously.

 Senior Residency Requirement

-The University generally requires that at least the last 45 of final 60 credits of a baccalaureate degree be completed in residence at the UWB.
+The University generally requires that at least the last 45 of final 60 credits of a baccalaureate degree be completed in residence at UW Bothell.

 Vocational / Technical Credit

-A maximum of 15 quarter credits will be awarded in transfer for college-level vocational-technical courses.
+A maximum of 15 vocational/technical quarter credits (or 10 semester credits) may be awarded.
 Courses in this category are those that ordinarily provide specialized training for an occupation (e.g., allied health, bookkeeping, electronics, or physical therapy assistant).
-When allowed, these credits will apply only toward the elective credit component of a baccalaureate degree at the UWB.
+When allowed, these credits will apply only toward the elective credit component of a baccalaureate degree at UW Bothell.
 Such courses are not included in the transfer GPA.

 World Language Courses